getify/foi-lang/Expressive.md

 * invoke an operator as a function
 * negate a predicate or relation
 * derive a new immutable record/tuple from an existing one
+* subtract entries from a derived record/tuple
 * expose preconditions in the function signature
 * declare closure-crossing reassignment effects
+* declare, perform, and handle effects as resumable structure
 * compose, pipe, map, fold, chain, and sequence computations
 * comprehension operators accept blocks as *lightweight* function operands